braskie/caring-chili-2f08b/content/pricing.md

   - type: grid_section
     title: 'You asked, we answered!'
     grid_items:
+      - title: Is it easy to learn the Creighton Model System?
+        content: "It is relatively easy.
+Learning \_the Creighton Model System is a skill, like any skill after a bit of practice, it does become easy!\_The follow-ups with a trained FertilityCare Practitioner provide the couple with the confidence needed to quickly learn the System.
+The Creighton Model is not designed to be learned from a relative, friend, book or the information from this website.\_\n"
       - title: Why do I need to attend Follow-up Sessions to learn this method?
         content: >
           The Creighton Model FertilityCare System is incredibly specific.
 It is